Skip to content

 Monitoring and Metrics

-UDS Core also supports generating ServiceMonitors and/or PodMonitors from the monitor list in the Package spec.
-Charts do not always support monitors, so generating them can be useful.
-This also provides a simplified way for other users to create monitors, similar to the way we handle VirtualServices today.
+There are a few options within UDS Core to collect metrics from your application.
+Since the prometheus operator is deployed we recommend using the ServiceMonitor and/or PodMonitor custom resources to capture metrics.
+These resources are commonly supported in application helm charts and should be used if available.
+UDS Core also supports generating these resources from the monitor list in the Package spec, since charts do not always support monitors.
+This also provides a simplified way for other users to create monitors, similar to the way VirtualServices are generated with the Package CR.
 A full example of this can be seen below:

 ...